Low-lying zeros of L-functions for Quaternion Algebras: Trace formula

 For ramified places, the matrix coefficients allows to select the desired isomorphism class of supercuspidal representations in the following sense, see \cite[Corollary 10.26]{knightly_traces_2006}.
 Let $\sigma$ be a unitary representation of $G_R$.
 A matrix coefficient associated to $\sigma_R$ is a function of the form, given $v$ and $w$ in the space of $\sigma$,

-Matrix coefficients are continuous functions on $G_R$, are compactly supported since $G_R$ is compact, and are locally constant at finite places and smooth at archimedean places.
+Matrix coefficients are continuous functions on $G_R$, compactly supported since $G_R$ is compact, and locally constant at finite places and smooth at archimedean places.

-\rk The fact that matrix coefficients is considered only for ramified places is critical for selecting purposes.
-The loss of the compactness of the support for matrix coefficients if there were archimidean split places, where non supercuspidal automorphic representations do exist, make them fail to select the corresponding isomorphism class.
-Such a purpose can be achieved by means of existence theorems, for instance Clozel-Delorme \cite{clozel_theoreme_1990} version of the Paley-Wiener theorem, at the expense of the precise form of the function.
+\rk The fact that matrix coefficients are considered only for ramified places is crucial for selecting purposes.
+The loss of the compactness of the support for matrix coefficients if there were archimidean split places, where non supercuspidal automorphic representations do exist, would make them fail to select the corresponding isomorphism class.
+Such a purpose can be achieved by means of existence theorems, for instance the Clozel-Delorme \cite{clozel_theoreme_1990} version of the Paley-Wiener theorem, at the expense of the precise form of the function.
 This is the reason why the non-totally definite case or the $\GL(2)$ case are analytically harder to deal with.

-\begin{lem} Let $\sigma$ and $\pi$ be automorphic representations of $G_R$, and introduce $d_\pi$ the formal degree of $\pi$.
+\begin{lemma} Let $\sigma$ and $\pi$ be automorphic representations of $G_R$, and introduce $d_\pi$ the formal degree of $\pi$.
 Then for every unit vectors $v$ and $w$ in the representation space of $\sigma$,